ryanrestine/HackTheBox_WriteUps/windows_machines/search_notes.md

 c.stewart
 ```

-Taking this list I tried Impacket-GetUserSPN, to see if I could drop some hashes.
+Taking this list I tried Impacket-GetNPUsers, to see if I could drop some hashes.
 While there was no luck dropping any hashes, we were able to pinpoint the naming convention for user names, so we're on the right track!

 ![convention.png](../assets/search_assets/convention.png)